Qanat

 Channel of the Qanats of Ghasabeh in Iran's Razavi Khorasan Province, 2015.

 A qanāt (قَنَات) or kārīz (کَارِیز) is a water supply system that was developed in ancient Iran for the purpose of transporting usable water to the surface from an aquifer or a well through an underground aqueduct.
-Originating approximately 3,000 years ago, its function is essentially the same across the Middle East and North Africa, but it is known by a variety of regional names beyond today's Iran, including: kārēz in Afghanistan and Pakistan; foggāra in Algeria; khettāra in Algeria and Morocco; the daoudi-type falaj in Oman and the United Arab Emirates; and ʿuyūn in Saudi Arabia.
+Originating approximately 3,000 years ago, its function is essentially the same in systems across Asia and North Africa, but it is known by a variety of regional names beyond modern Iran, including: kārēz in Afghanistan and Pakistan; foggāra in Algeria; khettāra in the Atlas Mountains; the daoudi-type falaj in Oman and the United Arab Emirates; and ʿuyūn in Saudi Arabia.
 In addition to those in Iran, the largest extant and functional qanats are located in Afghanistan, Xinjiang in China (the Turpan water system), Oman, and Pakistan.
+Qanat-style systems were also introduced to parts of Europe under the Roman Empire and were later implemented on a larger scale in Muslim-ruled Spain.
+This laid the foundation for their introduction to parts of the Americas, although some archaeologists have asserted that similar systems may have already been developed and in use in the pre-Columbian era.

 Proving crucial to water supply in areas with hot and dry climates, a qanat enables water to be transported over long distances by largely eliminating the risk of much of it evaporating on the journey.
-The system also has the advantage of being fairly resistant to natural disasters, such as floods and earthquakes, as well as to man-made disasters, such as wartime destruction and water supply terrorism.
+The system also has the advantage of being fairly resistant to natural disasters, such as floods and earthquakes; and to man-made disasters, such as wartime destruction and water supply terrorism.
 Furthermore, it is almost insensitive to varying levels of precipitation, delivering a flow with only gradual variations from wet to dry years.